GOCE (Gravity field and steady-state Ocean Circulation Explorer

 solar wings.
 The gravity data must be clear of spacecraft 'noise'

-· Solar cells produce 1,300 W and cover the Sun-facing side of GOCE; the near side (as shown) radiates heat to keep it cool
+· Solar cells produce 1,300 watts and cover the Sun-facing side of GOCE; the near side (as shown) radiates heat to keep it cool

 The 5m-by-1m frame incorporates fins to stabilise the spacecraft as it flies through the residual air in the thermosphere